 3. CYCLING – first things first, make sure you have a helmet that fits you correctly – i.e. the chin strap can not be pulled over your chin when fastened and the back of the helmet is tight against your head (use the twisting button at the back to adjust accordingly).
 Helmets are lifesavers… I was out cycling with a friend the other week who came off and her helmet looked like this – imagine if that was her head…?
 Making sure the bike you have is set-up correctly (i.e. saddle height & handlebar position) for you will make a HUGE difference.
 When cycling outside, try to pick quiet roads which don’t have much traffic – will make your experience of cycling outside much more enjoyable and safe.

 4. RUNNING – vary it!
 Similar to starting off swimming – don’t try to run before you can walk.
-Start with small chunks of running followed by walking and gradually build up the running distance and decrease the walking distance.
+Start with leg workouts for runners, like running followed by walking and gradually build up the running distance and decrease the walking distance.
 Don’t always run the same route, at the same speed – vary it, run off-road around the woods, run around a track, run along a river/canal, run up and down a hill…

 5. BRICK SESSIONS – no, not where you cement bricks together – it is when you run after cycling… functional training.
 These are really useful to get your mind, body and legs used to the feeling of running after cycling – it’s a unique feeling!